OMaroua/Tutorials/README.md

 ---

-## 🎯 **Who Are These For?**
+## Who Are These For?

 These tutorials are designed for:
-- 🎓 Students learning advanced ML concepts
+- Students learning advanced ML concepts
-- 💼 Professionals wanting to deepen their AI knowledge
+- Professionals wanting to deepen their AI knowledge
-- 🔬 Researchers exploring new architectures
+- Researchers exploring new architectures
-- 🚀 Anyone interested in practical AI implementations
+- Anyone interested in practical AI implementations

 ---

-## 📋 **Prerequisites**
+## Prerequisites

 **Required:**
 - Python 3.8+